FriendsOfTYPO3/frontend_editing/Documentation/Installation/Index.rst

 Optional steps
 ==============

-- Set the baseUrl for frontend editing if server path is not a top directory.
+* Set the baseUrl for frontend editing if server path is not a top directory.
 This is done by adding the following part to setup typoscript:

   .. code-block:: typoscript

      plugin.tx_frontendediting.baseUrl = /

-- Include the static template *Editable Fluid Styled Content v9*, to include basic editable templates for Fluid Styled Content in TYPO3 v9.
+* Include the static template *Editable Fluid Styled Content v9*, to include basic editable templates for Fluid Styled Content in TYPO3 v9.

-- Enable the Placeholder feature in the extension configuration.
-By enabling this feature, empty editable content areas will appear with placeholders.
-Content elements will also appear directly after you have dropped them on the page, skipping the modal pop-up with a backend form that would otherwise appear. :ref:`extension-manager-settings`
+* Disable the Placeholder feature in the extension configuration.
+By disabling this feature, empty editable content areas will no longer with placeholders.
+When creating a new content element by dragging and dropping onto the page, a modal pop-up with a backend form will appear so that you can fill in the initial content. :ref:`extension-manager-settings`